Skip to content

 Like Zoho's other products, Sheet includes real-time collaboration via the Share menu.
 Click the chat box at the bottom of the window to discuss the task at hand, or leave Google-style comments.
 Managing sharing permissions is easy, and you can publish your whole spreadsheet or specific ranges on the web.

 To do even more with Zoho Sheet, connect it to Zapier, so you can do things like automatically create tasks or notifications when you add something to your spreadsheet.
-Here are some pre-made workflows to get you started.
+Here are some pre-made workflows to get you started, or you can learn more about how to automate your Zoho apps.

 Zoho Sheet pricing: Free for everyone to use; also available for businesses via Zoho Office starting at $30/month (up to 5 users), billed annually.